Inside: Transform a drab bifold closet door to give a modern look for less than $50 using 1/4 inch plywood.

 SUPPLIES FOR DIY BIFOLD CLOSET DOOR MAKEOVER

-- Bifold door – we purchased two of these bifold doors – make sure to buy the correct bifold door for your closet opening.
+- Bifold door – we purchased two of these bifold doors – make sure to buy the correct bifold door and size for your closet opening.

 - 2 – 1/4 inch 4 x 8 ft sheets of plywood